EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources

 It was not immediately clear when the U.S. government agencies that decide whether to add a company to the so-called Entity List would review the matter.

-The move comes as China hardliners in the Trump administration are seeking to send a message to deter U.S. investors from taking part in the initial public offering for Ant Group IPO-ANTG.HK.
+The move comes as China hardliners in the Trump administration are seeking to send a message to deter U.S. investors from taking part in the initial public offering for Ant.
 The dual listing in Shanghai and Hong Kong could be worth up to a record $35 billion.

 The latest swipe at China also comes in the run-up to the Nov.
 3 election, in which U.S. President Donald Trump, trailing in the polls against his Democratic rival Joe Biden, has made a tough approach to China an important foreign policy platform.